 You might find it convenient to overlook the free lunch you offered your uncle in your restaurant, the free accommodation you normally provide your friends who stay in your hotel, or the complimentary drinks you give to your guests.
 If you continue to ignore them, you will be making accounting mistakes that could hurt your business.
 Nothing is free—as long as a value is attached to it.
 Sometimes, the problem is with our inability to determine the value.
 Think of that make-up you did free of charge or the dress you designed for your friend.
 How much would they have cost?
 You must find a way to attach values to these things.

 The aim of this post is to present the standard framework on how to account for customers’ incentives, which I classify into the following categories: Sales Discount, Promotional and Complimentary Sales, Customer Loyalty Programme.
-In the next installment of this article, I will be looking at the accounting treatment for Customer Loyalty Programme based on the provisions of the International Financial Reporting Standards (IFRS).

 This is the oldest form of customers’ loyalty incentive.
 It involves reducing the marked price on goods or services by a certain percentage (or amount).
 The selling price of the item does not change, but what the customer pays is less the discount.
 The Discount is recognized as cost.
 Some companies issue their customers Instant Discount Card, which entitles the customers to a fixed discount for every purchase they make.
 There are those who offer discount only for purchases in excess of a fixed amount.

 The figure below summarizes the standard accounting entries that go with Sales without a Discount, and Sales with a Discount.

 - Sales Discount is an expense classified as Cost of Sales (or Direct Cost).

 - Your Income Statement will show that you incurred additional cost on the goods or services as a result of the discount

 Promotional and Complimentary Sales